Data-Driven Continuous-Time Framework for Frequency-Constrained Unit Commitment: Introduction

+In contrast to deriving analytical formulas from the swing equation employed in \cite{badesa2019simultaneous,trovato2018unit,jiang2022coordinative}, \cite{lagos2021data} adopts a data-driven multivariate optimal classification trees technique.
+They propose a robust formulation to address load and \gls{RES} uncertainties.
+The classification tree is independently solved as a \gls{MILP} problem. \cite{zhang2020approximating} contribute a dynamic model for generating training data, subsequently utilized in training a deep neural network.
+The trained neural networks are structured for integration into an \gls{MILP} problem, facilitating the development of a frequency nadir predictor for application in the \gls{UC} problem.
+In \cite{sang2023conservative} a conservative sparse neural network is used to learn the frequency dynamics.
+Then the learned model is encoded as \gls{MILP} to be incorporated into the \gls{UC} problem.
+A robust formulation with data-driven frequency constraint is proposed in \cite{rajabdorri2022robust}, and in \cite{rajabdorri2023inclusion} frequency nadir constraint is obtained, using a synthetically generated dataset.

 An unwritten assumption in these studies is that power is delivered in hourly constant blocks and the outage of the unit during an hour yields the same frequency response.
-In real practice, outages can happen at any moment throughout the time interval, and power outputs are subjected to intra-hour changes.
+In reality, outages can happen at any moment throughout the time interval, and power outputs are subjected to intra-hour changes.
 When an outage happens depending on the instantaneous power output of the units, the frequency response might be different.
 To be able to restrain the frequency response continuously throughout the time interval, we should formulate the \gls{UC} problem as a continuous-time model.
 In \cite{parvania2015unit} a continuous-time model based on Bernstein polynomials is introduced.
 As the output of \gls{CUC} presented in \cite{parvania2015unit} is a continuous curve, it also captures the ramping of the units.
 So this \gls{CUC} can ensure there are enough ramping resources to handle the evergrowing variabilities in the power system and larger ramping events.
 The adequacy of ramping resources should be ensured, particularly due to the addition of solar power, which exacerbates the need for fast ramping units in the early morning and early evening hours \cite{scaglione2016continuous}.
+Bernstein polynomials are further utilized in \cite{bagherinezhad2020continuous} to develop a novel continuous-time optimization model for co-optimizing balancing energy and flexible ramp products in real-time power system's operation.
+These polynomials are employed to model the continuous trajectories of up and down flexible ramp products, ensuring the deliverability of ramping capacity.
+And in \cite{zhou2023function} by employing Bernstein polynomials, the function-space optimization is converted into \gls{MILP} for tractable calculation.
+While employing Bernstein polynomials instead of the traditional discrete \gls{UC} formulation may introduce additional computational burden and potentially impact scalability, it is not a concern in this context.
+This paper's emphasis is on low-inertia island power systems, which tend to be relatively small in scale.